 Powder coated mild steel for exterior use can be problematic and is not recommended.

 We don't recommend mild steel for a rust patina unless it is to be used inside with a sealer .

-These are good options for light weight interior screens.
-Some patterns are not suitable to be cut in timber .
+MDF is a good options for light weight interior screens.
+Some patterns with finer detail are not suitable to be cut in MDF.